I don't like my metamour :(

 PolyAus

-From my lofty position of 11 months in to a relationship where I'm dating a married poly guy, my advice is don't tell her that you don't like her.
+From my lofty position of 11 months into a relationship where I'm dating a married poly guy, my advice is: do not tell her that you don't like her.

 Don't assume that she doesn't like you, either.